 The WWV mode is used to measure the offset of the sound card oscillator.
-It does this by comparing the timing loop for the sound card measurements against the clock tick signal that is transmitted by WWV and WWVH.
+It does this by comparing the sound card sample rate with the clock tick signal that is transmitted by WWV and WWVH.

 The sampling rate for the sound card should be set to "native".
-The sound card samples the signal and returns the values in 512 blocks.
-This block sampling is what sets the basic timing mechanism for the thread that reads the sound card, sends data to the waterfall, and sends data to the modem signal processing functions.
-A process of filtering is used that simultaneously reduces the sampling rate.
+The sound card samples the signal and returns a block of samples in blocks of 512.
+This block sampling is what sets the basic timing mechanism for the thread that reads the sound card.
 Most modern soundcards will use 44100 or 48000 as the native smampling rate.
-That sample rate in down converted to 1000 using a decimation in time type FIR.
-The resulting signal is then power detected and further filtered with a filter called a moving average filter.
+The sampled signal is filtered and reduced to a sample rate of 1000 by a process called decimiation in time.
+The resulting signal is then power detected and low pass filtered with a filter called a moving average filter.
 The moving average is very good at detecting the edge of a pulse such as the 1 second tick transmitted by WWV.

-This output is then displayed in a manner very similar to a FAX signal.
+This decoded/filtered signal is then displayed in a manner very similar to a FAX signal.
 Each scan line represents the received signal over a 1 second interval.
 The bright white line is the time tick.
 You can see a very slight slope from left to right as the signal goes from top to bottom of the display.